Lebuin/travelmap/README.md

 # Regular tasks

-## Export all images
+## Export images

 ```
-# Export images from Darktable and JPG folders
+# Export images from Darktable and JPG folders (optionally specify travels for which to do this)
-node scripts/export-images.js
+node scripts/export-images.js [travel...]

 # Sync images to remote server
 scripts/sync-images.sh
 ```